rohithmay/rohithmay.github.io/_posts/2020-09-11-qubit-rotation-gradient-descent.md

 ## Where can one apply quantum machine learning algorithms?

-Some applications of quantum machine learning are enumerated:
+Let us first check out some really cool applications of quantum machine learning:

 1. Logistics.
 In logistics, there are problems that involve the interaction of several variables - like transportations systems.
 Quantum computers and quantum algorithms are particularly useful in solving complex combinatorial problems.
 2. Finance.
 Quantum Computing has already shown to have quadratic speed-ups in Monte Carlo methods that come up in pricing assets and derivatives, risk management, portfolio management and optimization etc., with much scope for innovation.